metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

     followme --init

 in the top directory of your site.
 The init option will not overwrite any existing files in your site.
-Then look at the page template it has
+Then look at the convert page template it has
 created:

-    cat templates/page.htm
+    cat _templates/convert_page.htm

 Edit an existing page on your site to have all the section comments in this template.
 In the template shipped with this package there are three section